temach/reports/CIA-LAB-2-Booting.md

 To sum up a "UEFI program" is a program that UEFI firmware can find, load and execute.
 The UEFI specification requires that the UEFI firmware can run UEFI programs.

 To be completely clear, the term "UEFI firmware" refers to the code that is (normally) developed by the motherboard manufacturer and comes pre-installed in the motherboard ROM.
 In older motherboards this ROM would contain BIOS code.
 Another interesting note is that UEFI firmware acts as a half-baked OS.
 It provides a standard library with quite a few functions, it can load and execute user programs, user programs can finish execution and return control back to UEFI firmware.
-The conclusion to draw from the above is that UEFI is a reasonably comlicated piece of software with a different implementation by each manufacturer!
+The conclusion to draw from the above is that UEFI is a reasonably complicated piece of software with a different implementation by each manufacturer!
 UEFI specification allows the manufacturers to include many more interesting features than what is required by the UEFI specification.

 Now lets look back at the "UEFI OS loader" term and focus on the "OS loader" part.
 An OS loader is a program that loads the kernel image into memory and begins its execution.